lassemoldrup/AWDIT/README.md

 ## Plotting results

 We also provide a script for plotting Figure 7-9 how they appear in the paper.
-This can either be run inside the container or outside, once the data has been extracted, which requires a local installation of `pdflatex`.
+This can either be run inside the container or outside (once the data has been extracted), which requires a local installation of `texlive`.
 To plot, run

 ```shell